hackclub/hackclub/workshops/personal_website/README.md

 > ![](img/css_text_align_center.gif)

-Now you can see that everything is centered on the page.
+Now everything should be centered on the page.

-**Understanding More Deeply**

-Why did this work?
-Notice that all of our code in the **body tag**.
+#### Understanding More Deeply

-And if we were to translate the code into English, this
+If we were to translate the code into English, this

 ```css
 body {